csswizardry/csswizardry.github.com/code-reviews.md

   the thousands of words, so I ensure it is broken into clear, thematic sections with defined action points.
-This document becomes the canonical reference for your engineering team, and as well as developer-facing, technical insights, I will include a business-oriented executive summary that highlight key findings and their impact.
+This document becomes the canonical reference for your engineering team, and as well as developer-facing, technical insights, I will include a business-oriented executive summary that highlights key findings and their impact.
 * **Performance Backlog:** A Trello board that I populate as I review the site will be made available to your team.
 Cards have clear checklists covering